-I have been pondering a question for some time now, and I would like to ask you? – Do you like change?
+Do you embrace change or fight it?
 I always thought I loved change.
 I love the way night turns into day and day into night, how the tide goes in and goes out, and I welcome the change of seasons.
-I even like snow skiing from one side of the mountain to the other, trying never to repeat a run.
+When snow skiing I love to go from one side of the mountain to the other, trying never to repeat a run.
 But when change starts meaning risk, I find myself wanting to cling to the old.

 It was time for my daughter to transition back home from a treatment center.
 In my mind, I knew this was a good thing.
 After all, she had progressed to a point where this was a viable possibility.
 I was elated and proud but scared of the unknown.
 I began to doubt myself, “How could I keep her safe?”
 “How could I care for her?”
 “Would I fail her?”
 “Was I equipped?”